GSA/digitalgov.gov/content/news/2014/11/2014-11-03-cfpbs-ideabox-an-open-source-internal-ideation-platform.md

 ---
 slug: cfpbs-ideabox-an-open-source-internal-ideation-platform
 date: 2014-11-03 10:00:00 -0400
-title: 'CFPB&#8217;s IdeaBox: an Open-Source Internal Ideation Platform'
+title: "CFPB's IdeaBox: an Open-Source Internal Ideation Platform"
-summary: 'IdeaBox is an application that helps an organization collect ideas, organize them, and solicit comments and votes on the ideas.
+summary: "IdeaBox is an application that helps an organization collect ideas, organize them, and solicit comments and votes on the ideas.
 Do you want to build an innovation program at your organization?
-Learn how you can leverage resources from IdeaBox, the Consumer Financial Protection Bureau’s initiative to generate, incubate, and'
+Learn how you can leverage resources from IdeaBox, the Consumer Financial Protection Bureau’s initiative to generate, incubate, and implement great ideas from employees across the agency."
 authors:
   - monte-desai
 topics:
   - challenges
-  - CFPB
   - challenge-gov
   - challenges-and-prize-competitions
   - challenges-and-prizes-community-of-practice
-  - Consumer Financial Protection Bureau
   - innovation
   - recaps

 ---

 IdeaBox is an application that helps an organization collect ideas, organize them, and solicit comments and votes on the ideas.

-{{< legacy-img src="2014/11/600-x-429-CFPB-Ideabox-screenshot-559x400.jpg" alt="600-x-429-CFPB-Ideabox-screenshot" >}}
+{{< legacy-img src="2014/11/600-x-429-CFPB-Ideabox-screenshot-559x400.jpg" alt="Screenshot of IdeaBox." >}}

 Do you want to build an innovation program at your organization?
-Learn how you can leverage resources from IdeaBox, the Consumer Financial Protection Bureau’s initiative to generate, incubate, and implement great ideas from employees across the agency by watching the recent <a href="http://www.youtube.com/watch?v=KRQ24645LOE&list=UU5V8jrK77-8gsa9RL_taG9A" target="_blank">DigitalGov University webinar</a>.
+Learn how you can leverage resources from IdeaBox, the Consumer Financial Protection Bureau’s initiative to generate, incubate, and implement great ideas from employees across the agency by watching the recent DigitalGov University webinar.

 ## Your organization can take advantage of the CFPB’s: